WHY TO EAT HALAL FOOD ?

 Intoxicants:

+It should be noted that the Qur'an specifies all intoxicants (not just alcohol) as being haraam.
+An intoxicant is, by definition, a substance eaten, drunk or smoked with the sole intention of becoming intoxicated, or a substance created with that purpose in mind.
+This basically means alcoholic drinks and narcotic drugs.
 Any food which was made with an alcoholic drink (usually wine) is haraam because, although the food itself probably couldn't get you drunk, it's alcoholic ingredient was made for that purpose.
 In most cases this is obvious - for instance Coq au Vin (chicken in wine) or Beef and Ale Pie.
 In contrast, some seemingly innocent foods can be made using alcoholic drinks and are therefore haraam - examples are mince pies and teriyaki sauce.
 Always check the ingredients label!

 In contrast, alcohol can be found in some halal foods, such as bread and soy sauce.
 These sometimes contain minute amounts of alcohol as a result of a natural reaction between certain chemicals during the manufacturing process (as opposed to alcoholic drinks being deliberately added to food to add flavour), and so couldn't be classed as haraam.